Pelagicore/pelux-manifests/README.md

 repo sync
 ```

-When 'repo sync' has finished fetching the sources, the next step is to create a 'build' directory and set up bitbake.
+When `repo sync` has finished fetching the sources, the next step is to create a 'build' directory and set up bitbake.
 The TEMPLATECONF envorinment setting tells the `oe-init-build-env` script which path to fetch
 configuration files from.
 Note that the example below gets the template
 configuration for the Intel BSP.
 Adapt the path according to your current BSP.